Servants take their vows on the feast day of St. John Eudes

 She repeated again, “It was a very special day.”

-The Servants are always seeking new candidates, and they have asked us all to join in prayer for more women to discern becoming a Eudist Servant.
+The Servants are always seeking new candidates, and they have asked us all to join in prayer for more women to discern becoming Eudist Servants.

 Interested in Making a Donation?